 - Set the slow cooker to slow.

-- Place the pork in the slow cooker and pour the apple juice around the joint.
+- When you're ready to cook the pork, place the joint in the slow cooker and pour over the apple juice.
 Place the lid on top and cook for a minimum of 8 hours.
 It would do no harm at all to leave it cooking even longer - I've often left mine in the slow cooker for up to 12 hours.

 - Remove the pork from the slow cooker and when it's cool enough to handle, remove the thick layer of fat and shred the meat with a fork.
 It should fall apart at the merest touch.